 Those dazzling displays of flowers aren't magic.
-They're the result of months and months of growing in right conditions.
-Orchids need time to build up the energy they need to make those magnificent blooms.
+They're the result of months and months of growing in right environment.
+Orchids need time to build up the energy to create those magnificent blooms.

-Successful growers create special "growing areas", where their plants get exactly what they need for healthy growth - which results in big blooms.
+Successful growers create special "growing areas", where their plants get exactly what they need for healthy growth.
+They're reward is big, beatiful blooms.

-Unlike houseplants, who are perfectly happy with the same care year round, orchids expect varying growing conditions throughout the year.
+Unlike houseplants, who are generally happy with their surroundings year round, orchids expect varying conditions throughout the year.

-In their natural habitat, most orchids experience hot, steamy, tropical weather during the summer ( the growing season), followed by cool, dry periods in the winter (the blooming season).
+In their natural habitat, most orchids experience hot, steamy, tropical weather during the summer ( their growing season), followed by cool, dry periods in the winter (their blooming season).

 Temperatures can vary from the high 90's in the summer to the 40's and 50's during the winter.
-Rain showers, which are common almost every day in the summer, can be weeks apart in winter.
+Rain showers are common almost every day in the summer, but they can be weeks apart in winter.

-Where can you find a "Place to Grow" in your home that has all three elements?
-You might be surprised!
+Where can you find a place in your home that has good light, varying temperatures, and adequate humidity?

 It all has to do with micro-climates.

-Your home has micro-climates too.
-There are areas around windows in every room that are hotter/colder, or sunny/shadier than the rest of the room.
-You may not notice this but from an orchid's perspective this can mean life or death!
+Your home has many micro-climates, especially around windows.
+These areas are generally brighter and hotter/colder than the rest of the room.
+You may not notice this - but from an orchid's perspective this can mean blooms or no blooms!

-Spare bedroom or guest room.
-These areas are excellent for growing.
+Spare bedrooms or guest rooms are excellent for setting up a growing area.
 Simply close off the heat and air conditioning in the room and close the door.
 The sun will gently warm the room during the day and your plants will love the cool nights.
-(Again, don't worry about your plants being too cold.)

 A spare bedrooms (or guest room) make excellent growing areas